PUNCH: Physics-informed Uncertainty-aware Network for Coronary Hemodynamics: Results

-We additionally assessed robustness to reduced temporal sampling by varying the effective frame rate of the angiographic sequences for the same representative configurations (Tables~\ref{tab:fps_10} and~\ref{tab:fps_2}).
+Since real angiographic images may be taken at lower frame rates, we assessed the robustness of flow rate measurement to reduced temporal sampling by varying the effective frame rate of the angiographic sequences for the same representative configurations (Tables~\ref{tab:fps_10} and~\ref{tab:fps_2}).
 Decreasing the frame rate from 15 to 7.5 frames per second led to a modest reduction in coverage and lower-bound sensitivity, while accuracy metrics (MAE and RMSE) remained largely stable.
-As temporal resolution decreased, uncertainty intervals appropriately widened, reflected by increased sharpness, indicating that the model responds to reduced information content by expressing greater uncertainty rather than overconfident predictions.
+We similarly analyzed the interplay between accuracy and flow velocity: under hyperemia, flow rates may be fast enough that contrast perfuses the entire LAD over only two angiographic frames, which is too fast for conventional front tracking methods to be accurate.
+Yet, PUNCH estimates remained accurate for extreme flow velocities (Fig. S7).
+For low frame rates or fast flow velocities, uncertainty intervals appropriately widened, reflected by increased sharpness, indicating that the model responds to reduced information content by expressing greater uncertainty rather than overconfident predictions.

 Collectively, these results demonstrate that the proposed framework achieves accurate, well-calibrated CFR estimation under controlled synthetic conditions, while explicitly exposing the trade-offs between accuracy and uncertainty across all evaluated hyperparameters.
 Importantly, the model responds predictably to increased uncertainty in the data-generating process, supporting its use as a reliable uncertainty-aware estimator in downstream clinical applications.
 Based on this analysis, we selected a prior standard deviation of 2 and $\lambda_{\mathrm{KL}} = 10^{-3}$ for subsequent clinical validation.